ComanG-studio/BookReview/Alto`s Adventure.md

 ## THE GENERAL IDEA OF THE GAME

-In this game layer is a snowboardist named Alto whois also a llama shepherd.
+In this game pslayer is a snowboardist named Alto whois also a llama shepherd.
 His llamas flee so he try to catch them by his epic snowboard skills.

 ## Target Audience